 Once considered a fringe, niche interest, video games are now an increasingly established part of the overall sports scene.
 Millions of people worldwide enjoy playing video games, and the industry is worth hundreds of millions of dollars.
 And that is not including the money made through advertising through the streaming platforms that make it easier for people to play together.

 There is a growing concern that the global video game industry is on the road to real-life professionalization, with the very real potential of one day being deemed a sport (like golf, tennis, and basketball) and being included in the Summer Olympics.
+In fact, even with the traditional sports like golf, there have been steps taken in the digital world toward creating simulator software (find more information here) that offers a real course feel, with additional metrics for improved play, of course.
+So who knows, these may soon be adapted into the esports world, too.
 It is a concern that has been around for a while.
 Still, with the ongoing surge of popularity and interest in eSports, it is about to be taken up by many people, including the International Olympic Committee.
 There is now an official committee created to investigate the possibility of including video games as an Olympic event, and it is currently reviewing games like League of Legends and Overwatch.

 After a rather turbulent time throughout 2016 and the first part of 2017, with fears of a “Zoo Brit” following the successful Rio 2016 games, we now come to a time in the Games’ history where it is looked upon with more enthusiasm ever.
 Alongside the Olympic Games, the recent World Championships and the League of Legends Championship Series are opportunities for e-sports players to show their talents to the world.
 With all these opportunities, it would be no surprise if esports were to make it to the Olympics in the future: the equipment, the skill, the dedication, and the dedication to improving all these factors are all things that have changed the future of esports.